dewanakl/undangan-api/README.md

 ## Play with this application

 Here are the commands to play with this application like tinker in laravel.
+For example you can get data from a database or insert, update, delete, etc.

 ```bash
 php saya play
 ```
-For example you can get data from a database or insert, update, delete, etc.
-This feature in development stage if you find any bugs, please open an issue in this repository.
-Thank you.

 ## Deployment on vercel

 - Clone or download this repository

     ```bash
     git clone https://github.com/dewanakl/undangan-api.git
     ```

 - Install package

     ```bash
     composer install
     ```

 - Create .env file

     ```bash
     cp .env.example .env
     ```

 - Create key application

     ```bash
     php saya key
     ```

 - Push on your github.
 - Create new project in vercel.
 - Import from your repository.